 End of Life Washington (formerly Compassion & Choices of Washington) – This non-profit organization provides a myriad of services, guidance, support and resources relating to end-of-life planning.

-How Do You Live Knowing You Might Have an Alzheimer’s Gene? by Gina Kolata (New York Times Magazine – June 7, 2012) – An article looking at the role of genetics in the development of Alzheimer’s.
+How Do You Live Knowing You Might Have an Alzheimer’s Gene? by Gina Kolata (New York Times Magazine – June 7, 2012) – An article looking at the role of genetics in the development of Alzheimer’s disease.

 How My Mother Disappeared: My Mother’s Struggle With Dementia, by Alex Witchel (New York Times Magazine – September 9, 2012) – a daughter’s story of ambiguous loss as she faces into her mother’s decline from stroke related dementia.